carbon-language/carbon-lang/clang-tools-extra/docs/clang-doc.rst

     --doxygen                   - Use only doxygen-style comments to generate docs.
-    --extra-arg=<string>        - Additional argument to append to the compiler command line --extra-arg-before=<string> - Additional argument to prepend to the compiler command line --format=<value>            - Format for outputted docs.
+    --extra-arg=<string>        - Additional argument to append to the compiler command line Can be used several times.
+    --extra-arg-before=<string> - Additional argument to prepend to the compiler command line Can be used several times.
+    --format=<value>            - Format for outputted docs.
       =yaml                     -   Documentation in YAML format.
       =md                       -   Documentation in MD format.